 +51 918 885 164

 The Sacred Valley VIP is a spectacular new tour to experience all important attractions of Cusco.
 Therefore; this Cuzco tour will take you only in one day to explore the five Inca ruins.

-Historical village that conquerors have dimolished the palace of Tupac Inca Yupanqui to establish the colonial church and culture.
-Nowadays you can get to see the resistance in its inhabitants, as they inhabit the Inca constructions almost intact, in the same town where their ancestors lived and formed the largest and most prosperous nation in South America
+The historical village that conquerors have demolished the palace of Tupac Inca Yupanqui to establish the colonial church.
+Nowadays; you can get to see the resistance in its inhabitants, as they inhabit the Inca constructions almost intact; in the same town where their ancestors lived and formed the largest and most prosperous nation in South America.

-Today the village is known as The Rainbow Town and its location is at 28 kilometers northwest of the Cuzco, over 3,870 meters above the sea level, at an intermediate location between the highlands, Sacred valley, surrounded by snow-capped mountains and lakes Piuray and Huaypo.
+Today the village is known as The Rainbow Town and its location is at 28 kilometers; at northwest of the Cuzco, over 3,870 meters above the sea level.
+At an intermediate location between the highlands, Sacred valley, surrounded by snow-capped mountains and lakes Piuray; and Huaypo.

 Experience the laboratory of agriculture from 15th century.
-This place used to very important to acclimate all wild eateble plants from the valley of the Andes.
-Today the impressive site of Moray is intact!.
+This place used to very important to acclimate all wild eatable plants from the valley of the Andes.
+Today the impressive site of Moray is intact!

 Impressive Inka site of Ollantaytambo was a strategical military, religious and agricultural center.
 The architectural scene is exceptional in its size, style and originality of its architecture.
 The name comes from Quechua word Ollantay “which was the name of a warrior, whose story was saved as an oral tradition, and written as a drama of Antonio Valdez Urubamba priest in mid-eighteenth century”.

 During the Inka time the village used to be a Tambo , which means a place where the travelers such as Chaskis or messengers, Quipucamayoc or accountants, runners, warriors, etc. Could get accommodation, food and water.
 Basically a resting place of travelers in the past.